+The wholesale commercial and industrial market also represents a promising opportunity given our utility-scale PV solar power system expertise.
 The demand for corporate renewables is accelerating, with corporations worldwide committing to the RE100 campaign, a collaborative, global initiative of influential businesses committed to 100% renewable electricity.
-The wholesale commercial and industrial market represents a promising opportunity given our utility-scale PV solar power system expertise.
-With more than 125 global corporations having made commitments to 100 percent renewable energy, we anticipate strong demand growth in corporate solar procurement in the coming years.
-Our ability to offer turn-key solutions and a willingness to work on an innovative deal structure to meet the customers' needs were critical elements in winning this business.
-We believe we also have a competitive advantage in the commercial and industrial market due to customers' sensitivity to the bankability and financial viability of their suppliers and geographically diverse operating locations.
+We believe we also have a competitive advantage in the commercial and industrial market due to many customers' sensitivity to the experience, bankability, and financial viability of their suppliers and geographically diverse operating locations.
+With our strong development expertise, financial strength, and global footprint, we are well positioned to meet their needs.